hhanmk/hhanmk.github.io/index.md

 * * *

 ### Not-refereed Talks
+- From the Hardness of Detecting Superpositions to Cryptography: Quantum Public Key Encryption and Commitments
+##### Oct.
+2023, The University of Tokyo, Department of Basic Science, Tokyo (Hosted by [Ryuji Takagi](https://ryujitakagi.wordpress.com/))
 - Quantum Complexity for Discrete Logarithms and Beyond
 ##### Sep.
 2023, KIAS, Seoul
 - Shor's Algorithm: Optimal or Not